- Public Law - welfare, discrimination, local government, community care, housing

-Sarah has a wide-ranging public law practice which spans Chambers' core areas.
-Sarah's work encompasses planning, environmental, education, local government, social welfare and discrimination law.
+Sarah has a wide-ranging and successful public law practice which spans Chambers' core areas.
+Sarah's work encompasses planning, environmental, education, local government, welfare, election and discrimination law.

-Sarah's experience covers the appellate courts at all levels including the Supreme Court as well as planning inquiries.
-She specialises in High Court work acting for claimants and public bodies alike.
-Notable clients include Natural England, Friends of the Earth and Shelter.
+Her experience covers the appellate courts at all levels including the Supreme Court.
+She also regularly appears at planning and enforcement inquiries.
+Sarah specialises in High Court/JR work acting for claimants and public bodies alike.
+Notable clients of hers include the Equalities and Human Rights Commission, Mayor of London, Friends of the Earth and Shelter.

-As a member of the Attorney General's C Panel Sarah is regularly instructed by the Government.
+As a member of the Attorney General's B Panel Sarah is regularly instructed by the Government.
+Sarah is a member of the EHRC Panel of Counsel.
 She is committed to publicly funded work and in appropriate cases acts pro bono.

-Sarah holds an LLM from Harvard University with a specialism in public and urban planning.
+Sarah holds an LLM from Harvard University.
 She is a visiting lecturer at the London School of Economics Cities Programme where she has taught a graduate seminar on 'Law and the City' encompassing planning and human rights law for the past five years.
-She previously taught Public Law at Queen Mary and City universities and has published widely in academic and practitioner texts.
+She also teaches at the UCL Bartlett School of Planning and has published widely in academic and practitioner texts.

 Sarah is recommended in Chambers & Partners 2017 as a 'rising junior' in Planning Law.
 She is described as having "a very thorough strategic grasp and a light touch" and "she's very good with clients".